 • Resistant to shrinking and swelling, but can be prone to scratches and dents

-• Over time can gain patina, which gives it an aged look.
+• Over time it can gain patina, which gives it an aged look.
 Some people find this desirable, others may want to rectify the problem

 • Versatile wood suitable for painting, staining and varnishing.
 Very easy to stain